theprogrammingguy/theprogrammingguy.github.io/source/_posts/2015-03-08-how-to-get-things-done.markdown

 It feels like a right thing to do.
 I've got so much philosophy to share with the world, and each of my ideas encourages me to continue blogging.
 I would mention all those reasons to keep going, but each of them deserves a separate item.

 I know, it might be kind of disappointing to read a blog about programming full with motivational crap.
-However, I have some interesting thoughts and feel a strong need in necessity of expressing them.
+However, I have some interesting thoughts and feel a strong necessity of expressing them.

 That was a programming trivia for today.